swapnonil/xmllines/docs/README.md

 # Introduction

 XML Lines is an XML based format that does away with XML Documents as a method of representing XML Data.
-It retains all essential data but strips away all forms of superfluous pretty printing elements such as tabs, spaces and line feeds.
+It retains all essential data but strips away all forms of superfluous pretty printing elements such as headers, plural tags, tabs, spaces and line feeds.

+## Motivation
+XML Lines format is inspired from the excellent [JSON Lines Format](http://jsonlines.org) that has found broad acceptance and support within the Apache Spark Community.
+While libraries like [Databricks XML](https://github.com/databricks/spark-xml) to process XML in its native form exist, a format that does away with superfluous tags, making XML easy to validate and process in a distributed manner cannot be a bad thing.

 ## Example
 XML Documents are normally represented as below